-STATE OF CALIFORNIA)) ss
+STATE OF CALIFORNIA )

-COUNTY OF SAN DIEGO) ss.)
+COUNTY OF SAN DIEGO ) ss. )

-person(s) whose name(s) is/are subshe/she/they executed the same in his before me,, ersonally appeared, me on the basis of satisfactory evidence) to be the ribed to the within instrument and acknowledged to me that her/their authorized capacity(ies), and that by his/her/their eson(s), or the entity upon behalf of which the person(s)
+person(s) whose name(s) is/are su he/she/they executed the same in ed to me on the basi abscribed to the with his/her/their author e person(s), or the e

-WITNESS my hand and offi al seal.

 Signature (Seal)

-STATE OF CALIFORNIA COUNTY OF SAN DIEGO)) SS.
+STATE OF CALIFORNIA COUNTY OF SAN DIEGO ) ) ss. )

-person(s) whose name(s) is/are subs he/she/they executed the same in his
+On, Notary Public in and for said State personally known to me (or prove person(s) whose name(s) is/are su he/she/they executed the same in ed to me on the basisheribed to the with his/her/their authori red, is of satisfactory evidence) to be the hin instrument and acknowledged to me that ized capacity(ies), and that by his/her/their entity upon behalf of which the person(s)

-WITNESS my hand and offic al seal.
+WITNESS my hand and o fficial seal.

 Signature (Seal)